Summary: Traversed by the Milyerra Road Fire Trail, a large, tesselated rock platform contains a number of weathered engravings

 Milyerra Trail Main Site

-Standing bird Mundoes Fish Woman Man Emu Two Fish Open oval or Fish Goanna Slender Fish
+Standing bird Mundoes Fish Woman Man Emu Two Fish Open oval or Fish Goanna Slender Fish Fish and Circle Mundoes

 Standing bird

-AWAT4851 LR Milyerra Trail - main site
+AWAT4851 LR Milyerra Trail Aboriginal Site (main site)

 Mundoes

-AWAT4853 LR Milyerra Trail - main site
+AWAT4853 LR Milyerra Trail Aboriginal Site (main site)

 A number of mundoes around the site are arranged in to two long lines.